kmaida/rota-slackbot/README.md

   * Enable the Home Tab.
   * Enable the Messages Tab.
 5. Under **Incoming Webhooks**, click the toggle to switch "Activate Incoming Webhooks" `On`.
-6. Under **Install App**, click the "Install App" button to install to your team workspace.
+6. Under **Install App**, click the "Install to Workspace" button to install to your team workspace.
 When prompted, choose a channel to install to (it can be any channel.)
 This will generate a "Bot User OAuth Access Token" (which you will need in order to configure your local environment variables).
 The token will be displayed after you've installed your app. _Note that if you update any Scopes later, you'll have to reinstall your app._

 ### Database Setup